Welcome to the Baldwin Boomerang

 We arrived in Bangkok about five days before our expected departure date and prayed that the process of securing the visa would be both timely and successful.
 In the meantime, we were able to explore downtown Bangkok's shopping and tourist districts during our free time.
 We discovered that bustling Bangkok is quite a contrast from the underdeveloped city we were heading to.
 Praise God, our visas were finally issued on late Friday afternoon and we departed for Y*ng0n on Saturday as scheduled.

+We went to work right away capturing cityscapes and urban life in this country's largest city.
 Having passed through immigration at the airport we were essentially free to roam about the country—except the prohibited parts of course—and we soon learned that you can't get far without crossing through an armed checkpoint.

 Sunday we watched as faithful Buddhists made their weekly visit to Shwe D*gon, the most famous of all My*nm*r pagodas.
 From the top of the famous Tr*ders Hotel where foreign correspondents often hide out to cover the local uprisings, we got some great scenes of this creaky old city.
 Paradoxically, we attended an underground church that meets at the top of a tall building (with no elevator!).
 And in a sure sign that God is great, we also feasted on amazingly awesome Mexican food downtown in this bustling Asian city.
 Who would have guessed?